shieldfy-archive/shieldfy-yii-extension/README.md

     }
 ]
 ```
-### If you use Yii2 Basic. add shieldfy attachPDO to this file `common/config/main-local.php`
+If you use Yii2 Advanced. add shieldfy attachPDO to this file `common/config/main-local.php`
 ```php
 return [
     'components' => [